Robaina/PAZy_database/README.md

 - SSL certificate warnings are intentionally suppressed (`verify=False`) to handle SSL certificate verification issues with PAZy.
 - The script includes polite scraping practices by implementing delays between requests to avoid overloading the servers.
+- Robust error handling and retry logic are implemented to handle intermittent connection issues.

 ## Disclaimer

 Use responsibly and ensure your scraping practices comply with the PAZy and UniProt terms of service.